caravan-bitcoin/caravan/README.md

 Note:

 > After you've declared a task in turbo.json, it's up to you to implement it in your package.json manifests.
-You can add scripts all at once, or one workspace at at a time.
+You can add scripts all at once, or one workspace at a time.
 Turborepo will gracefully skip workspaces that don't include the task in their respective package.json manifest.

 The main scripts to be run are defined in this config file: build, lint, test, and dev.